XiaoMutt/xpbt/README.md

 ### Sequence
 A class holds methods for DNA and RNA sequences.

-### Zeronate
-A 0-based genome coordinate.

 ### Distance
 A class holds method for calculating distances between strings

-### FastQ
-An immutable FASTQ record class.
-The fastq module also provide a FASTQ File Reader.

 ### FastQIntegrator
 An Integrator to combine FastQ's belongs to the same initial DNA molecule.